You Can Have the Life You Want!

 This form of therapy is widely used throughout the United States and in other countries by a wide variety of treatment programs and facilities, including:

 Art therapy takes place in individual or group settings with an art therapist who helps patients tap into their inherent ability to create.
 In the process, physical, emotional and mental well-being are enhanced.
-This type of therapy is helpful for patients of disease, trauma, mental health conditions and addiction.
+This type of therapy is helpful for patients with disease, trauma, mental health conditions and addiction.

 For addiction treatment patients who have experienced trauma leading to their substance abuse, creative and self-expressive therapy can help them work through the trauma to overcome the hold it has on daily life and mental health.
 Such traumas include those from abuse, combat, crime, disease, injury and natural disaster.